shun4midx/FQ-HyperLogLog-Autocorrect/fq_hll_cpp/README.md

 ./uninstall_fq_hll
 ```

-This script will prompt for confirmation and cleanly remove all installed files.
+This script will prompt for confirmation and cleanly remove all installed files from CMake.

 ## Requirements
 * CMake >= 3.10